 Queen Juliana and Prince Bernhard of the Netherlands arrived in Senegal on Tuesday (29 November) for a four-day official visit.

-Queen Juliana and Prince Bernhard of the Netherlands arrived in Senegal on Tuesday (29 November) for a four-day official visit.
+Background: Queen Juliana and Prince Bernhard of the Netherlands arrived in Senegal on Tuesday (29 November) for a four-day official visit.
 They were given an official welcome by the Senegalese President, Leopold Senghor, and entertained by a colourful display of Senegalese dancers.

 SYNOPSIS: As they arrived at Dakar airport, the royal couple --who were accompanied by a large retinue of government officials, including the Dutch Foreign Minister, Mr. Max van der Stoel -- received an official state welcome from the Senegalese President, Leopold Senghor.
 The two countries have met before at this level.
 In 1974, President Senghor paid an official visit to the Netherlands.